DevScholar/c-for-js-devs/src/language/custom-types/structs.md

 }
 ```

 Value types in JavaScript are usually designed by a developer to be mutable.
 It's considered best practice speaking semantically, but the language does not prevent designing a `struct` that makes destructive or in-place modifications.
-In Rust, it's the same.
-A type has to be consciously developed to be immutable.

-Since Rust doesn't have classes and consequently type hierarchies based on sub-classing, shared behaviour is achieved via traits and generics and polymorphism via virtual dispatch using [trait objects].
+Since C doesn't have classes and consequently type hierarchies based on sub-classing, shared behaviour is achieved via traits and generics and polymorphism via virtual dispatch using [trait objects].

   [trait objects]: https://doc.rust-lang.org/book/ch17-02-trait-objects.html#using-trait-objects-that-allow-for-values-of-different-types